 2. Try a Clarifying Shampoo

 When it’s time for a deep clean, clarifying shampoo removes build-up, revives the scalp & gives oily or dry hair a fresh start without stripping away the healthy oils of your tresses.
-PATTERN's Clarifying Shampoo formula features antioxidant-rich Matcha Green Tea, Aloe Vera & Panthenol to promote strong hair.
+PATTERN's Curl Cleansing Shampoo formula features antioxidant-rich Matcha Green Tea, Aloe Vera & Panthenol to promote strong hair.
 A deep clean can be especially helpful for low porosity hair types wanting to keep their cuticle open to receiving moisture.

 While many curls and coilies extol the virtues of sulfate-free shampoos, sometimes those don't rid the gunk and buildup.
 Therefore, a clarifying shampoo is great to add to the rotation from time to time, especially if you've increased your workouts or are using more styling products.

 Massage vigorously into scalp & wet hair to remove build-up & residue.
 Add more water as needed to work the product through the hair.
 Rinse thoroughly.
 If desired, wash a second time with PATTERN Hydration Shampoo.
 Follow with your preferred PATTERN Conditioner With Slip.

 3. Invest in a scalp massager

 While your hands and fingers are great for the average shampoo, to kick things up a notch to slough away dead skin cells and stimulate the hair follicle you should consider trying a scalp massager.
 Giving yourself a regular scalp massage can increase hair thickness and increase block circulation which is necessary for the follicles to produce hair.